-across North America.
+Not all of the thirty allegations of inappropriate body behaviour were sexual in their impetus.
+Rather, they acquired a sexual edge.
+Part of the reason they did so persists today in our fear of bodies out of control.
+Another part of the reason lies in the deep ambivalence towards the body that characterized the late nineteenth century.6 Across much of British Columbia, everyday conditions made the sex act, for reproduction but also for pleasure, a recognized part of daily life from a young age.7 As Sharon Ullman describes for the United States, this everyday reality stood in sharp contrast to "middle-class arbiters of public and private behavior, who attempted to police sexuality through moral authority" and whose "opinions and ideology permeate the documentary evidence."8 Such persons saw themselves as setting standards for behaviour, in British Columbia as elsewhere across North America.
 The sex act might be necessary for procreation, but that did not make either it or sexuality a proper topic for open discussion, except to be condemned.
 The thinking was gendered, in line with the patriarchal character of the times.
 Men were acknowledged to possess sexual desire, which was to be satisfied within the married state.
-Women did not.
-So as not to arouse their men folk, women were to behave modestly, preferably under male supervision, and to think pure thoughts.
-Persons in poor economic circumstances or of darker skin tones were considered more likely to behave improperly.
-The tendency was inherited, ran the thinking.
+Women did not, So as not to arouse their men folk, women were to behave modestly, preferably under male supervision, and to think pure thoughts.
+Persons in poor economic circumstances or with darker skin tones were considered more likely to behave improperly.
+The tendency was inherited ran the thinking.
 Their bodies were more highly sexed.
-As the century waned, more and more aspects of body behaviour acquired a sexual edge and thereby, in the guise of "moral purity," were in need of regulation and reform.10 Sexualization of body behaviour was extremely convenient for a variety of reasons.
+As the century waned, more and more aspects of body behaviour acquired a sexual edge and thereby, in the guise of "moral purity," were in need of regulation and reform.9 Sexualization of body behaviour was extremely convenient for a variety of reasons.